slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Cynicism such as one finds very frequently among the most highly educated young men and women of the West results from the combination of comfort with powerlessness.
 Powerlessness makes people feel that nothing is worth doing, and comfort makes the painfulness of this feeling just endurable."
 -- Bertrand Russell [1872]*

-> *"The first part of life is devoted to forming an healthy ego.
+> *"The first part of life is devoted to forming a healthy ego.
 The second half is going inward and letting go of it."
 -- Carl Jung [1875]*

 > *"The only thing more dangerous than ignorance is arrogance."